 GPS tool (optional)

-Multi-probe meter or separate pH, dissolved oxygen, temperature and conductivity meters
+Multi-probe meter or separate pH, dissolved oxygen, temperature and specific conductance meters

 Methods

-Record sampling event information, including the STORET station number, sampling date, sampling location, field identification and receiving body of water.
-(Much of this information can be recorded prior to field sampling.)
+Record sampling event information, including the WIN station number, sampling date, sampling location, field identification and receiving body of water.
+Much of this information can be recorded prior to field sampling.
 Record the time when the water quality samples are first taken or when the assessment begins.
 If available, use a GPS tool to identify the latitude and longitude of the sampling location and record them.

 Measure and record values for standard water quality parameters, including temperature, pH, dissolved oxygen, specific conductance or salinity and Secchi depth (see FT 1000).
+Document field meter identification codes and applicable data qualifiers.

-In streams or rivers, measure the 100 m length of the sampling area and mark the beginning, end and sections of appropriate length (usually 10 or 25 meters) with flagging tape.
+Measure the 100 m length of the sampling area and mark the beginning, end and each 10 meter section with flagging tape.

-For streams and rivers, start at the downstream end of the reach and draw a sketch of the site on the Stream/River Habitat Sketch Sheet (FD 9000-4) or other media.
+Start at the downstream end of the reach and draw a sketch of the site on the Stream/River Habitat Sketch Sheet (FD 9000-4) or other media.
 In your sketch, show the observable (by sight or touch) location and amount of each productive substrate type in the 100 m reach.
 Do not map habitats that are completely smothered by sand, silt, or algae; some smothering will still allow habitat use, but complete smothering will preclude use.
 Do not map leaf mats that are anaerobic.
 On the map, note pools in the 100 m reach and note areas of smothering.
 Using the grid on the map form, count the number of grid spaces for each substrate type.
 Divide each of these substrate numbers by the total number of grid spaces contained within the site sketch.
 Use the full area of the stretch for the habitat availability calculation, regardless of your ability to observe all of the habitat due to dark color or depth.
 Record this percent coverage value for each substrate type.
-For lakes, divide the site map into twelve equal sections and note visual markers that may assist in distinguishing those sections.
-You can use a pencil to draw the sketch of the site.
-GPS coordinates and photographs of the sampling area are also useful tools for documenting habitat conditions and identifying station locations.

-Observe and estimate the percentage of land-use types in the watershed that drain to the site, including all that potentially affect water quality.
-Examination of maps prior to field sampling is a necessary component of this determination.
-Record this information on FD 9000-3.
+.

-Rate the potential for erosion within the portion of the watershed that affects your site.
+Rate the potential for erosion as none, slight, moderate or heavy within the portion of the watershed that affects your site.
 Record this information.

-“Local non-point-source pollution” refers to contamination introduced by stormwater runoff.
-Estimate this input and record this information.
+“Local watershed pollution” refers to contamination introduced by stormwater runoff.
+Rate this input as none, slight, moderate or heavy and record this information.

-When sampling a 100 m section of a river or stream, measure or estimate the width of the system, from shore to shore, at a “typical” transect representative of the site.
+When sampling a 100 m section of a river or stream, measure or estimate the width of the system, from shore to shore, at a “typical” transect.
 A “typical” transect is where the width/depth profile is most representative of the stream.
 In most cases, this will not be in deep pools or bends.
-When sampling a lake, wetland or estuary, estimate the size of the system or the size of the sample area within the system.
-Record this information.

 Take three measurements of water depth across this transect using the ruled dip net handle or ruled rope of the Secchi disk and record this information.